-Nintendo Wants to Ban Tokyo’s Mario Kart Tourist Attraction
+Nintendo Bans Tokyo’s Mario Kart Tourist Attraction (Update)

-If dressing in adult-sized onesies and go-karting through the streets sounds like your idea of a decent city break, then Tokyo has long been the mecca thanks to its Mario Kart-inspired MariCar tour.
+*ORIGINAL STORY* (03/10/18) If dressing in adult-sized onesies and go-karting through the streets sounds like your idea of a decent city break, then Tokyo has long been the mecca thanks to its Mario Kart-inspired MariCar tour by MariMobility.
 But that may be all about to change as Nintendo have just won a court case against the tourist attraction, putting its very existence at jeopardy.

 With multiple viral videos doing the rounds on the interweb, MariCar has long been one of the most fun ways of seeing Tokyo.
 Visitors spend 2 hours driving through the streets with the rest of the traffic, in their very own modified go-kart dressed as their favourite character from Mario Kart.
 But it’s never actually had any official relationship with Nintendo.